SyedSharibHasan/SyedSharibHasan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=syedsharibhasan&label=Profile%20views&color=0e75b6&style=flat" alt="syedsharibhasan" /> </p>

 - 🔭 I’m currently working on **Python API Projects**
+- 🌱 I’m currently learning **Python,Flask,Fast API**
+-🌱 I’m currently learning **DOCKER,GCP,SAP,DBT** and improving my data structures.
+-👯 I’m looking to collaborate on open source projects related to environmental sustainability and climate change awareness, specifically focusing on FAST API.
+I believe in the power of technology to drive positive change, and I'm enthusiastic about contributing to projects that align with my interests.
+If you're working on a FAST API project centered around environmental causes, I'd love to get involved.
+Let's join forces to create innovative solutions for a greener future!
+-💬 Ask me about backend development using technologies like FAST API and Flask, database design and optimization, and building scalable APIs.
+I'm also well-versed in deploying applications on cloud platforms and optimizing server performance.
+Additionally, I can assist you with software architecture, microservices, and RESTful API best practices.
+-📫 How to reach me: Email me at s.sharib.hasan@gmail.com

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=syedsharibhasan" alt="syedsharibhasan" /></a> </p>